Man-X98/low-cost-plant-watering/README.md

 # low-cost-plant-watering
-Results of our Project: developping a low cost plant watering system
+Results of our Project: developing a low cost plant watering system.

-The project is currently under developpment.
+The project is currently under development.
-We will share our results here
+We will share our results here.